MrLuit/CensorRadar/README.md

 ### Offline

-If you want to use the program offline, keep in mind that you can only upload it to your own webserver so really running offline won't work.
-This is because offline AJAX requests are not allowed.
-Also keep in mind that if you change data you also need to change the SRI hash and the built-in sha256 hash (see [contributing](https://github.com/MrLuit/CensorRadar/blob/master/README.md#Contributing)).
+If you want to use the website locally, keep in mind that offline AJAX requests are not allowed.
+If you want to change the domains.json you need to find a different way to get the domains.json through local filesystem.

 ## How does it work